GiorgosChristodoulou/giorgoschristodoulou.github.io/content/index.md

 ## Georgios (George) Christodoulou
 <div align='justify'>
 I received my diploma in Computer Science and Engineering from the <a href='https://www.cse.uoi.gr/?lang=en'>Computer Science and Engineering Department of the University of Ioannina</a> in 2017.
 I received my MSc in Computer Science with specialization in software from the Computer Science and Engineering Department of the University of Ioannina in 2020.
-My research interests include Data Management and Query processing (Efficient Data Indexing and Retrieval on temporal data).
 I received my PhD from the Computer Science and Engineering Department of the University of Ioannina in 2023, supervised by <a href='https://www.cs.uoi.gr/~nikos/indexb.html'>Prof. Mamoulis</a> and  <a href='https://pbour.github.io/'>Prof. Bouros</a>.
 Currently, I am a postdoctoral researcher at <a href='https://www.tudelft.nl/'>TU Delft</a>.
 <hr>

 You can find my PhD Thesis here.
 [PDF](/GeorgeChristodoulou_Phd.pdf)

 </div>

 ## Research Interest
 <div align='justify'>
-My research centers on advancing scalable, efficient data management systems with a particular emphasis on temporal data, stream processing, and distributed systems.
-My PhD work focused on innovative indexing solutions for both static interval data and streams of temporal data, addressing the challenges of efficient data indexing and retrieval.
-In my current postdoctoral research at TU Delft, I am exploring the intersection of distributed systems, transactions, and scalable data management.
+My research centers on advancing scalable, efficient data management systems with a particular emphasis on complex data, stream processing, and distributed systems.
+My PhD work focused on novel indexing solutions for both static interval data and streams of temporal data, addressing the challenges of efficient data indexing and retrieval.
+In my current postdoctoral research at TU Delft, I am exploring the intersection of streaming dataflow systems, transactions, and scalable data management.
 </div>

 ## Publications
 <div align='justify'>

-8. Styx: Transactional Stateful Functions on Streaming Dataflows, Arxiv Preprint [PDF](/George_Christodoulou_Styx.pdf)
+10. Styx: Transactional Stateful Functions on Streaming Dataflows, Proceedings of the 2024 ACM International Conference on Management of Data (SIGMOD '25), to appear.

+9. Transactional Cloud Applications: Status Quo, Challenges, and Opportunities, Proceedings of the 2024 ACM International Conference on Management of Data (SIGMOD '25) (Tutorial), to appear.

+8. Transactional Cloud Applications Go with the (Data)Flow, Conference on Innovative Data Systems Research (CIDR '25), [PDF](/cidr25_2.pdf)

 7. Evaluating Stream Processing Autoscalers, International Conference on Distributed and Event-based Systems (DEBS ’24), [PDF](/George_Christodoulou_ESPA.pdf)